berlinplan/berlinplan.github.io/readme.md

 > <sub> If everything becomes flat, how can the world and the environment be exploited on a large scale?
 Could Iran enriched uranium to build several nuclear weapons or North Korea's 100-kiloton atomic bomb potentially end sanctions and lead to equality?(30,209 )</sub>

-## How to grant people the freedom and equality to utilize an atom bomb?
+## Freedom to utilize an atom bomb, acceptable?

 > <sub> Over the years, Iranians have consistently shown strong backing for their country's nuclear program.
 In 2006, support reached 85%, and in 2010, it was 71%.
 Even amid sanctions, a 2013 Gallup poll found that 84% of Iranians expressed a desire for nuclear weapons.
 A 2013 Zogby poll similarly indicated majority opposition (84.5%) to ending uranium enrichment and ballistic missile testing (83.4%).
 Responsibility for sanctions varied among respondents, with 46% holding the U.S. responsible, 13% attributing it to the Iranian government, and 12% to the UN and EU, while 16% were uncertain.
 (155, 156, 157, 158, 159, 160, 161,163, 165). </sub>